mu-semtech/mu-ruby-template/README.md

 The mu-ruby-template is built on Sinatra.
 Check [Sinatra's Getting Started guide](https://sinatrarb.com/intro.html) to learn how to build a REST API in Sinatra.

 ### Utils
-The template offers a `Mu` module with utils to facilitate development
+The template offers a `Mu` module with utils to facilitate development.

+The utils from the `Mu` module are also registered as helpers in `web.rb`.
+As such, they can also be called without the `Mu::`-module from there.

 #### Mu::graph
 Returns the application graph configured through the `MU_APPLICATION_GRAPH`.